 Dr. Pearson has extensive trial experience in biologics and immunology patent cases.

-Dr. Pearson served for two years as a law clerk to the Honorable Kent A. Jordan of the U.S. District Court for the District of Delaware and the U.S. Court of Appeals for the Third Circuit.
+Dr. Pearson served for two years as a law clerk to The Honorable Kent A. Jordan of the U.S. District Court for the District of Delaware and the U.S. Court of Appeals for the 3rd Circuit.

 Dr. Pearson is an adjunct professor at the University of Pennsylvania Law School, where he has taught courses in patent litigation and in trademark law.
 He is also a frequent speaker on trial advocacy and patent litigation strategy, particularly for pharmaceutical and biotechnology cases.